-(b) Provided the Commodity Transaction Information for a particular Commodity Transaction has been reviewed by the Counterparty, if such Commodity Transaction Information is accurate and consistent with the Commodity Transaction previously agreed to by Enron and Counterparty, Counterparty will be able to electronically match that particular Commodity Transaction Information by clicking on the appropriate button or space within the Module.
-By clicking on the appropriate button or space within the Module, Counterparty shall have effectively deemed the Commodity Transaction Information for the particular Commodity Transaction to be “Matched Transaction Information” and the particular Commodity Transaction to be deemed to be a “Matched Commodity Transaction” between Enron and Counterparty.
+(b) Where Commodity Transaction Information for a particular Commodity Transaction has only been loaded into the Module by one of the parties to a Commodity Transaction, such that the automatic matching function has not been activated, the party who has not loaded the Commodity Transaction Information shall be required within the Module to manually review and confirm or inquire into the accuracy of the Commodity Transaction Information.
+If such Commodity Transaction Information is accurate and consistent with the Commodity Transaction previously agreed to by User and its Counterparty, the party required to take action within the Module will be able to electronically acknowledge and accept that particular Commodity Transaction Information by clicking on the appropriate button or space within the Module.
+By clicking on the appropriate button or space within the Module, the party acting upon the Commodity Transaction Information shall have effectively deemed the Commodity Transaction Information for the particular Commodity Transaction to be Matched Transaction Information and the particular Commodity Transaction to be deemed to be a Matched Commodity Transaction.
+Thereafter, neither User nor its Counterparty will be required to undertake any further action within the Module in relation to that or those particular Commodity Transaction(s).

-(c) If the Commodity Transaction Information for a particular Commodity Transaction has been reviewed by Counterparty and been determined to be inaccurate, incomplete or otherwise incorrect in relation to the Commodity Transaction previously agreed to by Enron and Counterparty, Counterparty may inquire into the Commodity Transaction Information for the particular Commodity Transaction by clicking on the appropriate button or space within the Module indicating an intention by Counterparty to question or query the Commodity Transaction Information for that particular Commodity Transaction.
-The Commodity Transaction Information for that particular Commodity Transaction will then be reclassified as “Queried Transaction Information” and that particular Commodity Transaction will not be reclassified as a Matched Commodity Transaction (even under the provisions of Section 3(d) below) until the Queried Transaction Information is clarified by CommodityLogic and “reposted” to the Module.
-The particular Commodity Transaction will be classified within the Module as a “Queried Transaction” and will be reflected as such until accurate, complete or otherwise correct Transaction Information has been obtained by CommodityLogic, posted by CommodityLogic within the Module and confirmed by Counterparty in accordance with the provisions of either Section 3(b) above or Section 3(d) below.
-If the Queried Transaction Information is clarified, corrected or otherwise revised by Enron and Counterparty by means other than through the Module or CommodityLogic, such that accurate, complete or otherwise correct Commodity Transaction Information for that particular Commodity Transaction is not obtained by CommodityLogic and posted within the Module for review and confirmation by Counterparty (such that the status of the Queried Transaction Information can thereafter be changed to Confirmed Transaction Information), both the Commodity Transaction Information and the associated Commodity Transaction will retain the classification of Queried Transaction Information and a Queried Transaction, respectively, when archived by CommodityLogic in accordance with CommodityLogic’s then existing archive and records retention policies.
-Under the foregoing circumstances, it shall be an irrebuttable presumption that the particular Commodity Transaction and associated Commodity Transaction Information have been matched by Enron and Counterparty in accordance with the Other Agreements and not through this Annex or the Agreement.
+(c) If the Commodity Transaction Information for a particular Commodity Transaction has been reviewed by the party who has not loaded Commodity Transaction Information and been determined to be inaccurate, incomplete or otherwise incorrect in relation to the Commodity Transaction previously agreed to by User and its Counterparty, an inquiry into the accuracy, completeness or other correctness of the Commodity Transaction Information for the particular Commodity Transaction shall be launched by the appropriate party to the Commodity Transaction clicking on the appropriate button or space within the Module indicating an intention by that party to question or query the Commodity Transaction Information for that particular Commodity Transaction.
+The Commodity Transaction Information for that particular Commodity Transaction will then be reclassified as “Inquired Transaction Information” and that particular Commodity Transaction will not be reclassified as a Matched Commodity Transaction (even under the provisions of paragraph (d) below) until the Inquired Transaction Information is clarified within CommodityLogic and “reposted” to the Module.
+The particular Commodity Transaction will be classified within the Module as an “Inquired Transaction” and will be reflected as such until accurate, complete or otherwise correct Commodity Transaction Information has been posted to the Module by either User or its Counterparty and subsequently acknowledged as being complete and accurate by the other party to the particular Commodity Transaction..
+If the Inquired Transaction Information is clarified, corrected or otherwise revised by User and its Counterparty by means other than through the Module or CommodityLogic, such that accurate, complete or otherwise correct Commodity Transaction Information for that particular Commodity Transaction is not obtained by CommodityLogic and posted within the Module for review and confirmation by User (such that the status of the Inquired Transaction Information can thereafter be changed to Matched Transaction Information), both the Commodity Transaction Information and the associated Commodity Transaction will retain the classification of Inquired Transaction Information and an Inquired Transaction, respectively, when archived by CommodityLogic in accordance with CommodityLogic’s then existing archive and records retention policies.
+Under the foregoing circumstances, it shall be an irrebuttable presumption that the particular Commodity Transaction and associated Commodity Transaction Information have been matched by User and its Counterparty in accordance with the Other Agreements and not through this Annex or the Agreement.
 CommodityLogic shall be entitled to rely upon such presumption for its benefit.